gbmaes/pong-game/README.md

 >Or you can just play the Scratch version (recommended if you just want to play it): https://scratch.mit.edu/projects/722633263/

-By the way I made it multiplayer version so you can play with your friends or family!
+By the way the JavaScript version is multiplayer so you can play with your friends or family!

 >Player 1 commands: UP ARROW and DOWN ARROW;